ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 Use Invalidation API to remove object from edge location

-use route53 CNAME to point new distribution as an alternative
+Use route53 CNAME to point new distribution as an alternative

 ### Private Content